What causes a boat to sink?

-Another really common cause of sinking is getting 'hung up' in a lock, either by 'cilling' the boat (the stern resting on the cill and tipping the boat) or getting something trapped in the gate, such as the rudder.
+Another common cause of sinking is getting 'hung up' in a lock, either by 'cilling' the boat (the stern resting on the cill and tipping the boat) or getting something trapped in the gate, such as the rudder.

 In a collision, either with another boat or waterway infrastructure, plastic and wooden craft are more prone to sinking, but some metal boats may have very thin hulls too.